-- The employee may have to be removed from the exposure to HTV until he/she receives treatment. - CTS is a reportable disease under RIDDOR where the person's work involves regular use of percussive or vibrating tools.
-The employer has a legal duty to report it to HSE once informed of the diagnosis in writing by a medical practitioner.

-After CTS treatment:

-Recommendations for a return to work with exposure to HTV should be made on an individual basis and the employee should be informed of the possible return of symptoms with continued exposure.

-- Advise management and worker to reduce exposure to HTV at work ALARP and have more frequent health surveillance to identify the re-emergence of symptoms of CTS. - The employer should undertake an ergonomic risk assessment of the job activities to assess other risk factors for CTS and to try to reduce the risk of relapse. - If there is a relapse of CTS, consider permanent restriction on exposure to HTV at work.
+- 4.3.1 The employee may have to be removed from the exposure to HTV until the employee receives treatment. - 4.3.2 v-CTS is a reportable disease under RIDDOR where the person's work involves regular use of percussive or vibrating tools.
+The employer has a legal duty to report it to HSE once informed of the diagnosis by a medical practitioner. - 4.4 After CTS treatment: Recommendations for a return to work with exposure to HTV should be made on an individual basis and the employee should be informed of the possible return of symptoms with continued exposure.
+The outcome of surgical decompression can be less favourable in patients with v-CTS caused by exposure to HTV than in patients with no history of exposure to HTV. - 4.4.1 Advise management and worker to reduce exposure to HTV at work ALARP and have more frequent health surveillance to identify the reemergence of symptoms of CTS. - 4.4.2 The employer should undertake an ergonomic risk assessment of the job activities to assess other risk factors for CTS and to try to reduce the risk of relapse. - 4.4.3 If there is a relapse of v-CTS, consider permanent restriction on exposure to HTV at work.

-9. OTHER VIBRATION-RELATED CONDITIONS
+9 Other Vibration-related Conditions